Themaister/pyrofling/README.md

 If this environment variable is set however, the heartbeat from server is ignored and rendering will lock to local display refresh rate, meaning the encoded output will be somewhat more jittery.

+### `PYROFLING_IMAGES=n`

+Forces a certain swap chain depth between client and server.
+Used to improve latency in real-time scenarios.

 ## Server

 ```